 Communication, Good Food Revolution by Will Allen.
 The students will create flyers describing the criteria for the exhibition and written/oral/visual promote it to students in the Department of Art.
 They will install the exhibit in an on-campus gallery and write a press Critical Thinking release that describes how the works in the exhibit relate to themes found in the book.
 Teamwork & Problem Solving Communication, Fine Arts Reflecting on Sharecropper songs written/oral Humanities Students will research the social and cultural impact of songs sung by sharecroppers and present their findings in a Critical Thinking multi-media presentation, which will include a musical performance of a sharecropper song.
-In The Good Food Diversity Revolution , Will Allen contextualizes his journey in the food industry with themes of compassion and self-reliance, &Intercultural which stems from his family background in South Carolina.
+In The Good Food Diversity Revolution, Will Allen contextualizes his journey in the food industry with themes of compassion and self-reliance, &Intercultural which stems from his family background in South Carolina.
 Communication, Fine Arts Visualizing the Great Migration: Bodies in Motion written/oral/visual Social Sciences Students will create and choreograph an original dance influenced by the mass exodus during "The Great Migration", Diversity & where millions of African American Southerners fled to cities in the North in order to find a better life.
 Will Allen's Intercultural mother, Willie Mae Kenner, was a part of this migration and her story is deeply rooted in The Good Food Revolution .
 Social Justice Students will also create original costumes for their dance piece and choose appropriate music to accompany the Teamwork & dramatic action on stage.
 Students will write an essay - in the format of Director's Notes typically used at a Problem Solving professional ballet production - that outlines the thematic elements of the original dance production.
 Science & Engineering Technology Critical Thinking Mathematics The cost of eating healthy Quantitative Science One of Will Allen's main points in his book is that food that is healthy is often too expensive, and he aims to bring Literacy Social Science down the cost of healthy food.
 Let's explore the data.
-Go to your grocery store and chose at least 40 items to analyze, Social Justice at least 10 of which are in the produce section.
-Compute the ratio of the cost of each item to the number of calories Nutrition per serving, making sure to normalize serving size.
+Go to your grocery store and chose at least 40 items to analyze, Social Justice Nutrition at least 10 of which are in the produce section.
+Compute the ratio of the cost of each item to the number of calories per serving, making sure to normalize serving size.
 Does your analysis agree with Allen's point?
-If so, what can we do to alleviate this problem?
-Critical Thinking Science Food deserts Quantitative Social Science Using Google Maps, create a map of grocery stores and markets in an assigned region (rural north of Huntsville or in Literacy Public Health downtown Houston).
+If so, what can we ~ · · · · · · · · · · · · ~ . do to alleviate this problem?
+Critical Thinking Science Food deserts Quantitative Social Science Using Google Maps, create a map of grocery stores and markets in an assigned region (rural north of Huntsville or in Literacy Social Justice Public Health downtown Houston).
 Determine the distance of certain residential points in the region to a grocery store.
-What Social Justice percentage of the residents of your region are in a "food desert" (defined as 10 miles or more from the nearest grocery store)?
+What percentage of the residents of your region are in a "food desert" (defined as 10 miles or more from the nearest grocery Social Justice store)?
 What could be done to alleviate this problem?
-Critical Thinking Mathematics Estimating Worm Population Quantitative Science Will Allen decides to develop a worm population as part of his business.
-He begins by buying some bins and worms, Literacy which is not always successful.
+Cold and Thinking Mathamatica · · · · · · · · · · · · · · · · · · · Critical Thinking Quantitative Mathematics Science Estimating Worm Population Will Allen decides to develop a worm population as part of his business.
+He begins by buying some bins and worms, Literacy Science which is not always successful.
 Find the lifespan of a typical worm that would be used in such a gardening project.
-Use this to create an exponential function to model the population growth of the worms in a bin.
+Littlacy Use this to create an exponential function to model the population growth of the worms in a bin.
 Explore how the size of a bin might affect this function.
 How would you use this to determine the optimal number of worms to buy and the size of the worm bin, if he needed 1000 worms?
-Sustainability Science Bearkat Community Garden Critical Thinking Social Science In the book, Will Allen describes how Growing Power is providing fresh food to his local Milwaukee community.
-Nutrition Did you know that we have a community garden here at SHSU?
-Have students first research community gardens -
+Health Science Academic Curriculum Activity Description Madeille Curriculuill Activity Description